 Younger served as an assistant coach for the Coastal Plains League Florence Red Wolves during the summer of 2014.
 Serving a wide variety of duties for Florence, Younger helped the Red Wolves to a runner-up finish in the CPL championship series.
 Led by CPL Pitcher of the Year Mike Morrison and Hitter of the Year Gene Cone, the Red Wolves completed the 2014 campaign with a 41-23 record.

 A four-year baseball letter winner at Methodist University from 2009-13, Younger was a four-time USA South Academic All-Conference selection.
 He earned the 2012-13 Male Scholar-Athlete of the Year award and was the 2012-13 Methodist University Physical Education and Health Education Major of the Year.

 Younger is married to the former Shannon Johnson and the couple has one daughter, Olivia (1).
 The Chatham, Virginia, native earned his bachelor's degree in physical education and health education from Methodist University.
 He also owns his master's degree in parks, recreation and tourism management with a concentration in sport management from North Carolina State University.

 Assistant Baseball Coach

-Coach Robison enters his first season as Assistant Coach of the Commodore Baseball Program.
+Coach Robison enters his second season as Assistant Coach of the Commodore Baseball Program.